From the same episode, solving the ballerina puzzle just in time.

 In Phoenix Wright: Trials and Tribulations, Episode 5: Fraser and Becky's reactions upon confirming that Oldbag is in the game.
 While Becky just looks sad/scared, Fraser... well, if there's a way to mix dread, Angrish, and frustration, Fraser just found it.

-In Episode 6, a Funny Background Event occurs in the Chat: As Becky and Fraser play the game, this suddenly floats into the Chat:"The room is now free to all chatters."
-Que all of the Turbo's freaking out and ducking for cover as the Shadow Chat floods in.
-One of the Shadows even says hi before the chat gets locked down again.
+In Episode 6, a Funny Background Event occurs in the chat: As Becky and Fraser play the game, this suddenly floats into the Chat:"The room is now free to all chatters."
+Cue all of the Turbos freaking out and ducking for cover as the Shadow Chat floods in.
+One of the Shadows even manages to get a line in before the chat gets locked down again.
 Kassi119 said it best.

 Kassi119: Number one way to scare Turbo chat apparently lol